 With the spring 2014 semester in full swing, memories of studies just completed are fading fast.
-But before we close the book on J-Term 2014, three more NYU Abu Dhabi students share their experiences from this immersive educational month.
-From studying insurgencies in Nepal, exploring the rich history of Florence, to understanding heritage in Zanzibar, we take one more journey back to January with the students who were there.
+But before we close the book on J-Term 2014, two more NYU Abu Dhabi students share their experiences from this immersive educational month.
+From studying insurgencies in Nepal, to understanding heritage in Zanzibar, we take one more journey back to January with the students who were there.

 Conversations with Insurgencies in Nepal